Stoic-Foundation/Stocks-API/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Run npm install to install the dependencies.
-4. Configure environment variables (if necessary).
-5. Run npm start to start the server.
+4. Run npm start to start the server.

 ## Usage
 Once the server is running, you can make HTTP requests to the provided endpoints to retrieve stock data.
 You can use tools like cURL, Postman, or your preferred programming language/library to interact with the API.